ESTABLISHED IN 1991

 Dr. Kole Sodipo. became the next Advisory Board Chair.
 ACA’s academic achievements continued to soar, with exceptional results in the IGCSE exams.
 Students earned A*s and As, in all subjects, and in 2016, the SBG President earned the best result in Nigeria for Business Studies while in 2017, another student received the award for the best result in Nigeria for French.

-ACA facilities have continued to expand to include a kitchen, gym, putting green, reception, glass cafeteria and a child’s paradise indoor playground.
+ACA facilities have continued to expand to include a kitchen, gym, putting green, reception, Music and Fine Arts building, glassed-in cafeteria and a child’s paradise indoor playground.
 While ACA extracurricular activities continue to thrive with specialty clubs such as golf and ballet, and an ever improving piano program, now hosts the Musical Society of Nigeria (MUSON) piano and theory exams.

-With the fear of the Lord as the foundation for the school, ACA’s future stands strong as ACA graduates spread all over the world, equipped with wisdom for a purposeful life.
+With the fear of the Lord as the foundation for the school, ACA’s future stands strong as our graduates spread all over the world, equipped with wisdom for a purposeful life.